 I love a fresh start and a new year.
 A chance to reflect on how far you’ve come in the past 12 months and all the glorious things you want to do for the next.
-I set myself goals to achieve every year but don’t like to refer to these as ‘New Year Resolutions’ because my goals can be added to and adapted to at any point in the year and last year I managed to complete all the goals I set myself.
+Every year I set myself goals to achieve but I don’t like to refer to these as ‘New Year Resolutions’ because my goals can be added to and adapted to at any point in the year.
+And last year I managed to complete all the goals I set myself.

 How to achieve your goals

 There is no point setting yourself up for a fail by giving yourself an impossible task or even a goal that relies on another person.
 For example, I had shied away from dating and this year I wanted to change that.
 Instead of having a goal of “Get into a relationship” or anything which would depend on another person, I set myself the task of “Go on one date”.

 It’s always a good idea to give yourself a deadline, whether that’s a couple of months or a few years.
 I split mine into short term (3-6 months) and long term (6 months to one year).
 I then I write how I’m going to achieve these.
 It’s all well and good saying “I’m going to get another job” but then just sit on your ass and hope a job falls into your lap.
 Your steps in this case could be “Update CV” or “Apply for 5 jobs a week”.